 - If using {{spendable_balance}} or Spendable Net Asset Restriction Account {{equity_XXXXX}}, it will show on the Fund Statement.

-- If set, the spendable will be impacted automatically when grants or scholarships are written.
+- If set, the spendable will be impacted automatically when grants or scholarships are posted.

-- If set, it will show the spendable on the Donation Portal.
+- If set, it will show the spendable on the Fund Advisor Portal.

-- Do Not Enforce Spendable - Fund advisors, also known as fund owners, are not limited to the spendable balance for grant requests.
+- Do Not Enforce Spendable - Fund advisors, also known as fund owners, are not limited to the spendable balance for grant requests if this box is checked.

-- Spendable Restriction - Restriction for the spendable fund balance account.
+Spendable Restriction - Restriction for the spendable fund balance equity account.

 - If set, this will populate in the Fund Balance report.